ucsb-cs48/ucsb-cs48.github.io/_topics/testing.md

 For integration tests, you may need more than a simple test framework.

-For front-end testing of Python Web Apps, for example, or any kind of app built with React:
+For front-end testing of Web Apps, for example, or any kind of app built with React:
 * <https://testdriven.io/blog/modern-frontend-testing-with-cypress/>

 ## Acceptance Tests (aka end-to-end tests)